thenua3bhai/Blockchain-Security-Road-Map/README.md

 # 🚀 Smart Contract Auditing Roadmap

-- 📌 **Note:** This roadmap is designed to work best for average to above-average learners.
+- 📌 **Note:** Roadmap 1 is designed to work best for average to above-average learners.
-- ⚡ If you're a sharp and fast learner, there’s an alternate roadmap provided below for you to follow.
+- ⚡ Alternate Roadmap-2 provided if you're a sharp and fast learner.
+- 🎯 Choose only one out of these two.

 ### 🎯 _Goal: Become a Smart Contract Auditor / Smart Contract Security Researcher – starting with Solidity + Yul, then progressing to Rust, Cairo, etc. If you are confused about any resource/term mentioned below just google it_